Sharvil77/Car-Price-Estimator/README.md

 # Car-Price-Prediction
-Using Random forest regression with Procfile for deployment.
+Using Random forest regressor with Procfile for deployment.